aborruso/animated-gif-mapserver/README.md

 - I have set a decimal degrees [bounding box](https://github.com/aborruso/animated-gif-mapserver/blob/main/processing/data.map#L7) ([EPSG:4326)](https://epsg.io/4326);
 - the coordinate reference system (CRS) of the output is again "latitude, longitude", but it is possible to set the CRS you want;
 - I have used 3 layers:
-    - one to have a backgroud map, the polygons of [Natural Earh `Admin 0 – Countries` layer](https://www.naturalearthdata.com/downloads/110m-cultural-vectors/), low resolution, used to create an example;
+  - one to have a background map, the polygons of [Natural Earh `Admin 0 – Countries` layer](https://www.naturalearthdata.com/downloads/110m-cultural-vectors/), low resolution, used to create an example;
   - the [data layer](https://github.com/aborruso/animated-gif-mapserver/blob/main/processing/data.txt), a 3 fields `CSV` (`decimalLatitude`, `decimalLongitude` and `year`);
   - the layer used to add the year as a label;
-- I have set 2 styles for data layer, the red dots for the specified year and the blu dots the previous years.
+- I have set 2 styles for data layer, the red dots for the specified year and the blue dots the previous years.
 The definition is by variable, passed at run-time via cli (`EXPRESSION ("[year]" < '%year%')`).

-The data layer, is defined as [GDAL/OGR virtual layer](https://gdal.org/drivers/vector/vrt.html), that is one of Mapserver input formats.
+The data layer, is defined as [GDAL/OGR virtual layer](https://gdal.org/drivers/vector/vrt.html), that is one of MapServer input formats.
 It's based on a [XML definition file](https://github.com/aborruso/animated-gif-mapserver/blob/main/processing/data.vrt), to map CSV coordinates fields (and some other metadata).

 Then to create a PNG, just run something like: